pauldotknopf/ip-pool/README.md

 ```

 You can check the ```./pool.json``` file into your repository, and other people can request a new range of IPs from the pool, without conflicing with any other already-reserved masks.

+We'd have to make sure that the addresses don't become fragmented.

+Optionally, we could provide a method to "unfragment" your pool, which would give you a detailed list of what reservations will have to change.
+I doub't people would ever need this (how big is you fuckin network?!)